 If you are confused by what you’ve read about breast cancer screening lately you’re not alone.
 So, let’s look at what research says, and explore what a false positive test result from mammogram may mean for you.

+If you’ve been told by your healthcare provider that you’re at high risk for breast cancer—say for example, you have the BRCA1 or BRCA2 gene mutation that causes an increased risk for breast cancer— the ACS recommends you have an annual mammogram and breast MRI starting at age 30, or the age your healthcare provider recommends.
 When it comes to screening, mammograms aren’t your only option; talk with your healthcare provider about what’s best for you.
 Breast ultrasound is often used along with mammograms to evaluate a suspected mass, but it shouldn’t be used as primary screening by itself, say experts at the ACS.

 Breast MRI is used primarily in women diagnosed with breast cancer to search for other sites of the cancer or to measure the size of the cancer.
-It’s also not recommended as a screening tool by itself and may not detect cancers that a mammogram will.
+It’s also not recommended as a screening tool by itself, even for women at high risk for breast cancer, and may not detect cancers that a mammogram will.
 In fact, it may increase the false positive rate by raising suspicions around a non-cancerous mass, for example.

 New technologies such as thermal imaging, molecular breast imaging, and positron emission imaging need more study before we can be certain of their usefulness in detecting cancer.